NICK CAVE & WARREN ELLIS

 “By the side of the road is a thing with horns/Steps back into the tree/And a child is born/Upon this trembling earth.”

-Carnage (which for now is only available in digital form as vinyl and CD versions won’t be released until May 28) carries something we haven’t seen for a while from Cave, menace.
-Ellis’ manipulations of organic and non-organic sounds, for example in the brooding bass and increasing tension of White Elephant and the mix of pulse and squinting strings in Hand Of God – sowing the seeds that flower in the pinched, urgent, maybe even frightened repetition of the title – are deliciously unsettling.
+Carnage (which for now is only available in digital form as vinyl and CD versions won’t be released until June 18) carries something we haven’t seen for a while from Cave, menace.
+Ellis’ manipulations of organic and non-organic sounds, for example in the brooding bass and increasing tension of White Elephant, and the mix of pulse and squinting strings in Hand Of God – sowing the seeds that flower in the pinched, urgent, maybe even frightened repetition of the title – are deliciously unsettling.

 While there are songs of unfettered feeling (the aching dream of Albuquerque most of all) some of the contrasting moments of tenderness, or of tender need, on the album come with some similar disquiet.
 The world we are seeing is not benign, nor is its god, or gods.

-In the faith-as-a-kind-of-love Lavender Fields, and the love-as-an-act-of faith conundrum of Balcony Man, this is in underscore, while the filmed-script imagery of Old Time is poetically simple and yet pungently placed in context as violin, bass and the sense of scratched glass being pierced finally by what may be a slowly tortured guitar, take hold.
+In the faith-as-a-kind-of-love Lavender Fields, and the love-as-an-act-of faith conundrum of Balcony Man, this is in underscore.
+Meanwhile, the filmed-script imagery of Old Time is poetically simple and yet pungently placed in context as violin, bass and the sense of scratched glass being pierced finally by what may be a slowly tortured guitar, take hold.

 However, in Shattered Ground, Cave’s imploring reach recalls some of the fevered preacher cadence of his earlier recordings, and with the swell of keyboards thickening slightly as the song progresses, there’s tension more than implied.

 But it sits beneath a passion that is both highly literate and yet almost beyond words, hovering in that difficult space within a narrator who could be not just unreliable but unstable.
 Or just fiercely feeling – which could be the same thing, I know.